 Home Content Area

-Due to intensive and no longer sustainable, the agricultural ecosystems used in agricultural production have suffered severe losses in terms of small structures such as hedges and dry-stone walls.
-This decline is also fostered by high levels of fertiliser and pesticide use, species-poor seeding and standardised mechanical management practices.
+Due to intensive and no longer sustainable management practices, agricultural ecosystems, in particular, have suffered severe losses in terms of small structures such as hedges and dry-stone walls.
+This decline is also boosted by high levels of fertiliser and pesticide use, species-poor seeding practices and the use of mechanised management methods.

 Biodiversity has suffered significant losses throughout the world in recent decades and its status is considered as being under threat today.

 The implementation of measures for the conservation of biodiversity has a long tradition in Switzerland.
 The Swiss hunting reserves were the first protected areas to have their status enshrined in law in 1875.
-Over the past 100 years, Switzerland has designated a range other protected areas, starting with the National Park (1914) and including areas as wide-ranging as amphibian spawning areas (2001) and dry meadows and pastures (2010).
+Over the past 100 years, Switzerland has designated a range other protected areas, starting with the National Park (1914) and including areas as diverse as amphibian spawning areas (2001) and dry meadows and pastures (2010).

 End Content Area